-- Imagine that you are a concerned citizen from that time period, and have decided to write an editorial letter regarding the issue of the Mormon Expulsion from Missouri. - You can be a Mormon yourself if you wish, or perhaps not; that is up to you!
-Stick to about 3 paragraphs (typed) - Clarify who you are (make sure that anyone reading the letter would be able to identify you as the author; e.g.: name, occupation, age, etc.) - Explain what your thoughts are on the topic.
+- Imagine that you are a concerned citizen from that time period, and have decided to write an editorial letter regarding the issue that you've chosen. - Clarify who you are (make sure that anyone reading the letter would be able to identify you as the author; e.g.: name, occupation, age, etc.) - Explain what your thoughts are on the topic.
 Is it something that is good / bad / both?
 Explain why. - Perhaps you, or others you may know, have suffered / benefited as a result of this issue...if so, explain why! - Offer up some solutions, and changes you might suggest.
 Explain why you feel the way you do. - You may wish to review this Editorial Letter Guide Link: https://goo.gl/Wvmdmj. it provides some great insight into how to write a basic Editorial / Opinion Letter.

-For Additional Information, see here:
+For Additional Information, see below: